Kandy Esala Perahera: The Randoli Perahera

 The Randoli Perahera begins after the conclusion of the five nights of the Kumbal Perahera.
 Randoli refers to the royal palanquins in which the queens of the ancient Kandyan kings were carried.
-The 2023 Kandy Esala Maha Perahera (Randoli Perahera) was held on 30 August 2023, the Nikini full moon Poya day, and witnessed the participation of hundreds of thousands of spectators.
+The final Randoli Perahera usually holds on the Nikini full moon Poya day, and witnessed the participation of hundreds of thousands of spectators.

 Diya Kepeema and the Day Perahera

 After five nights of the Randoli Perahera, the festival concludes with the Diya Kepeema, a traditional water-cutting ceremony held at the Mahaweli River in Getambe, a town located a few kilometres from Kandy.
 A Day Perahera is conducted to mark the occasion.